julianencisoizquierdo/NLP_Python_Airline_Customer_Service/README.md

 # NLP_Python_Airline_Customer_Service

+## Content of the project
+The purpose of this project is to derive insightful observations from the main dataset (`Startup_Dataset.xlsx`).
+The questions that I try to answer are:
+1) What are the most successful universities?
+2) Which sectors are the most successful ones?
+3) For how long should I expect to stay private?
+4) What country is more suited for creating a startup?
+5) How much financing am I expected to obtain?

+## Instructions
+The main file used for the analysis is `Startup_Dataset.xlsx`.
+This workbook contains four worksheets:
+- `COMPANY`: contains information about different companies, including their category, the revenue range, and the employee count
+- `INVESTMENT`: includes information about the financing rounds that companies in the previous sheet have gone through
+- `ACQUISITION`: contains information about the acquisitions completed by some of the firms contained in the sheet COMPANIES
+- `EMPLOYEE`: includes information about the University attended by professionals that work in some of the companies included in the dataset

+## Rationale and Methodology

 For Case 1, we are tasked with analyzing the tweets of the competitor in the airline industry.
 We are provided with the airlines.csv and are asked a series of questions regarding the interactions.

 To start off, we did some Exploratory Data Analysis to find out more about the information contained in this file.
 We realize that: